qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Line vector layer to extract the substring from.

 ``Start distance`` [number |dataDefined|]
-  Starting distance from the line.
+  Starting point representing the distance from the beginning of the line.

 ``End distance`` [number |dataDefined|]
-  Final distance of the line.
+  Ending point representing the distance at the end of the line.

 Output
 ......